aquastar/academic-kickstart/content/authors/admin/_index.md

 - Visitors

 ---
+{{% alert note %}}
+I am on the job market and seeking for a research position, including a tenure-track assistant professor and a research scientist.
+Please feel free to contact with me if you have a match.
+{{% /alert %}}

 - An interdisciplinary work for material discovery is accepted by **Nature Communications**, which is also selected as Editors’ Highlights of recent research on Energy Materials.
   - [[Editors’ Highlights]](https://www.nature.com/collections/dmmhtcypsc/content/prateek-dongare) / [[Article]](https://www.nature.com/articles/s41467-019-13214-1?utm_campaign=MultipleJournals_USG_DEVICE&utm_source=Nature_community&utm_medium=Community_sites&utm_content=BenJoh-Nature-MultipleJournals-Engineering-Global)
   / [[Blog]](https://devicematerialscommunity.nature.com/users/328140-chen-ling/posts/56441-discovering-novel-solid-state-lithium-ion-conductors-through-unsupervised-learning) / [[Nature Chem]](https://www.facebook.com/naturechemistry/posts/2469966929936783?__tn__=-R)